qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_interpolation.rst

   stored Z values.
 * **Interpolation Method**: Select the interpolation method.
 This can be either 'Triangulated Irregular Network (TIN)' or 'Inverse Distance Weighted (IDW)'.
-  With the TIN method you can create a surface formed by triangles of nearest neighbour points.
+  With the TIN method you can create a surface formed by triangles of nearest neighbor points.
   To do this, circumcircles around selected sample points are created and their intersections are connected to a network of non overlapping and as compact as possible triangles.
   The resulting surfaces are not smooth.